archana-rj/CS447-Project1/README.md

-# CS447 Project 1: Toy Keyboard
+# CS447 Project 1: Toy Keyboard © 2016-2020 Jarrett Billingsley

 This project implements a very simple keyboard.
 With it, you will be able to: